-From April 2021, the same rules will apply to the private sector.
+From April 2021, the same rules were applied to the private sector.
 This means your end client will tell you if the contract is inside or outside IR35, and will tax you at source if you’re inside.
 The only exception is working for small clients.
 In this case, you will still make the determination yourself, and take responsibility for paying the right amount of tax.

-One thing to keep in mind is that whilst the way IR35 is applied is changing, the rules used to determine if IR35 applies remain unchanged.
+One thing to keep in mind is that whilst the way IR35 is applied has changed, the rules used to determine if IR35 applies remain the same.
 If we look at what happened in the public sector, many bodies were initially (and some still are) risk-averse, but today there are plenty of public sector roles that are advertised outside IR35.
 Just hop onto a job board and search for “outside IR35”.

 How is IR35 status determined?